Rhode Island Travel Guide: Newport, Providence, Block Island, Beaches, and Planning Tips

 Newport is Rhode Island’s signature destination and one of the best coastal cities in New England.
 It is known for the Newport Mansions, Cliff Walk, Ocean Drive, sailing, harbor views, historic streets, seafood restaurants, boutique hotels, and waterfront charm.

-This is the easiest Rhode Island destination to recommend for first-time visitors, couples, history travelers, and travelers who want a polished coastal trip.
+This is the easiest Rhode Island destination to recommend for first-time visitors, couples, history travelers, architecture lovers, and travelers who want a polished coastal trip.
 Newport has enough to fill a long weekend without feeling rushed.

 Newport Mansions